 After completing the test, raise your hand.
-The invigilator will end your test and escort you from the room.
+The invigilator will end your test and escort you from the testing room.

 This video shows what to expect at the test centre.
 Note that UCAT ANZ candidates receive their results in their Pearson VUE account within 24 hours of their test sitting, not when they leave the test centre as depicted here.